home-assistant/home-assistant.io/source/_integrations/dlib_face_detect.markdown

     title: Configuration file
 ---

-The `dlib_face_detect` image processing platform allows you to use the [Dlib](http://www.dlib.net/) through Home Assistant.
+The `dlib_face_detect` image processing {% term integration %} allows you to use the [Dlib](http://www.dlib.net/) through Home Assistant.
 This platform enables face detection from cameras, and can fire events with attributes.

 This can be used to trigger an automation rule.
 Further info is on the [integration](/integrations/image_processing/) page.